Reduced dynamics for models of pattern formation: Introduction

-where for $j=1,2$, $d_j,a_j,b_j,\gamma$ are constants and $g_j$ are time-dependant maps to be specified later.
+where for $j=1,2$, $d_j,a_j,b_j,\gamma$ are constants and $g_j$ are time-dependent maps to be specified later.
 We will consider the problem associated with zero Neumann boundary conditions on $\partial D$.

-Concerning the solution theory, we can refer to \cite{pierre2010global}, where the author discusses questions related to the global solution to a class of reaction-diffusion systems that satisfies two major properties: the quasi-positivity (P) and the mass-control (M).
-With these two properties valid, it is sometime possible to show the global existence of the classical solution.
+Regarding the solution theory, we can refer to \cite{pierre2010global}, where the author discusses questions related to global solutions to a class of reaction-diffusion systems that satisfies two major properties: the quasi-positivity (P) and the mass-control (M).
+With these two properties valid, and for certain parameters, it is possible to show the global existence of the classical solution.
 Moreover, the solution remains positive for all time.
-That applies, for instance, to the Brusselator model \cite{glansdorff1971structure}, which is a particular case of \cref{eq:gs}, where $ a_1 = a_2= 0$; $b_1>0, b_2= b_1 + 1$; $\gamma=1$; $g_1 = 0, g_2>0$.
+That applies, for instance, to the Brusselator model \cite{glansdorff1971structure}, which is a particular case of \eqref{eq:gs}, where $ a_1 = a_2= 0$; $b_1>0, b_2=-(b_1 + 1)$; $\gamma=1$; $g_1 = 0, g_2>0$.
 The Brusselator satisfies the properties (P) + (M), and it was shown, see \cite[Proposition 2]{hollis1987global}, \cite[Theorem 1, Page 140]{rothe2006global}, that it has a unique global classical solution.
+This result applies also to classical reaction-diffusion systems such as the Gray--Scott, and Glycolysis models \cite{ashkenazi1978spatial,segel1980mathematical}.

-The system \cref{eq:gs} fits also within the framework established by McGough and Riley in \cite{mcgough2005a}, where they develop a general class of reaction-diffusion problems characterized by telescoping nonlinearities, which arise in contexts such as chemical kinetics and population dynamics.
-These problems have special properties, which for the case of the two-species model \cref{eq:gs} are given as follows: \begin{enumerate}[label=($P_\arabic*)$] \item{ } $d_1,d_2 >0$,
+The system \eqref{eq:gs} fits also within the settings considered by McGough and Riley in \cite{mcgough2005a}, where they develop a general class of reaction-diffusion problems characterized by telescoping nonlinearities.
+The term ``telescoping nonlinearities'' refers to the structure in which nonlinear interaction terms cancel or combine across equations, allowing global bounds (such as mass control) to be derived from the sum of the system components.

+This property can also be understood through stoichiometric bookkeeping of the chemical reaction.
+In a spatially distributed reactor model, each species $i$ satisfies an equation of the form

+where $\nu_{i,r}$ denotes the stoichiometric coefficient of species $i$ in reaction $r$, and $R_{r}(u)$ is the corresponding reaction rate.
+The term $F(u_i^{ \mbox{in}} - u_i)$ represents inflow-outflow effects at dilution rate $F$, where $u_i^{ \mbox{in}}$ is the concentration of species $i$ in the inflow, and the term accounts for both feeding of fresh material and removal of existing material.

+This representation reflects the underlying stoichiometric structure of the chemical reaction.
+A key property is that, for each reaction $r$, the coefficients satisfy a balance relation of the form $\sum_i \nu_{i,r} = 0$, or more generally $\sum_i \alpha_i\nu_{i,r} = 0$, corresponding to conserved quantities of the system.
+As a consequence, when summing the equations over all species, the reaction terms cancel.

+This cancellation mechanism is precisely what is referred to as telescoping nonlinearities: nonlinear interaction terms appear with opposite signs across the system due to the stoichiometric structure, and therefore vanish in the total balance,